Locating Rydberg Decay Error in SWAP-Leakage Reduction Circuit Protocol: Introduction

-Despite the enhanced performance, the two protocols introduce additional resources and limitations.
-Erasure conversion is only applied for alkaline-earth atoms and mid-circuit leakage detection and atom replenishment make the implementation difficult \cite{wu2022erasure,sahay2023high}.
-Circuit-based protocol needs additional ancilla qubits whose number equals to that of data qubits, which leads to large qubit overhead \cite{perrin2024quantumerrorcorrectionresilient}.
-An alternative but more hardware-efficient solution is SWAP-LRU (SWAP-LeakageReductionUnits \footnote{Sometimes this is also refered to SWAP-LRC(LeakageReductionCircuit) or Quick-LRU/LRC}), a protocol that swaps the role of data qubit and syndrome ancilla qubit before each round of measurement \cite{suchara2015leakage,brown2020critical,McEwen_2023,PhysRevA.88.042308}.
-This method utilizes inherent ancilla qubits for syndrome measurement to remove leakage so it does not introduce additional qubit overhead.
-Similar method is already used in error correction experiments with superconducting qubits \cite{eickbusch2024demonstratingdynamicsurfacecodes}.
-However, even if SWAP-LRU has the lowest overhead in circuit-level leakage reduction and is friendly to experimental realization, it also has more severe error-propagation, which may leads to poor performance and degraded distance \cite{suchara2015leakage,brown2020critical,PhysRevA.88.042308}.\\
+The two approaches are either applicable to a certain type of atoms or introduce additional hardware overhead.
+Erasure conversion, proposed for $\ce{^{171}_{}Yb}$ atoms, requires mid-circuit leakage detection \cite{wu2022erasure} and atom replenishment \cite{sahay2023high}, which makes its near-term implementation challenging.
+The circuit-based protocol requires additional ancilla qubits for leakage reduction equal to the number of the data qubits, resulting in substantial qubit overhead \cite{Perrin_2025}.
+An alternative but more hardware-efficient solution is the SWAP-Leakage Reduction Circuit (SWAP-LRC \cite{suchara2015leakage,brown2020critical,PhysRevA.100.032325}, sometimes also referred as Quick-LRC \cite{suchara2015leakage}), a protocol that swaps the role of data qubits and syndrome ancilla qubits during each round of syndrome measurement \cite{suchara2015leakage,brown2020critical,McEwen_2023,PhysRevA.88.042308}.
+This method utilizes inherent ancilla qubits for syndrome measurement to remove leakage, thereby avoiding any additional qubit overhead.
+A similar method has been used in error correction experiments with superconducting qubits \cite{eickbusch2025demonstration}.
+However, even if SWAP-LRC has the lowest overhead in circuit-level leakage reduction and is friendly to experimental realization, it also has severe error propagation \cite{suchara2015leakage}, which may lead to poor performance and degraded distance \cite{brown2020critical, PhysRevA.88.042308}.\\